-Trello seems super simple out of the box – and it is; yet, it is so powerful when you learn how to harness the features of the platform.
+Trello seems simple out of the box – and it is; yet, it is impressive when you learn how to harness the features of the platform.

 For example, you can:

-- add organizations, keep boards private, or share with the org
+- Add organizations, keep boards private, or share with the whole organization

-For more details on everything Trello has to offer, check out their tour.
+For more details on everything that Trello has to offer, check out their tour.

 Instead of wasting paper, Trello has enabled me to move everything to my digital to-do list.
 It’s also an effective way to stay connected with the rest of the team and prioritize my weekly tasks.

-Throughout our Tools We Love series, we focus solely on the tools we already use at Selz and how you can use them too: most of the tools we use are great for small businesses owners, startup teams and entrepreneurs.
-Here are some of the ways we use Trello to organize not only the Selz blog, but also our outreach efforts and personal daily tasks:
+Most of the tools Selz uses are great for small businesses owners and microbusinesses.
+Here are some of the ways we use Trello to organize not only the Selz blog, but also our outreach efforts and personal daily tasks.

-Content Strategy: the Selz blog content strategy is organized within its own Trello board for easy access and reference when creating content for the blog and accepting guest post submissions.
+The Selz blog content strategy is organized within its own Trello board for easy access and reference when creating content for the blog.

-Here are 7 ideas On How To Prioritize The Important Stuff With Trello
+Here are 6 Ideas for How to Prioritize the Important Stuff with Trello